jackokring/KRTPluginADemo/docs/rocket.md

 To allow upgrading packages, and reducing the number of version conflicts after.
 I managed to get my current `pip check` down to just `ossfs` needing an older version of `fsspec` for some AWS thing built into something, which I'm not using.

 The build of `J` is interesting, as I'm making an new branch to investigate if a `KRTPluginJ` might be possible.
 Basically (kind of inspirational pun intended) the `J` library in its own thread with IO module extenders to operate on data streams represented as `J` global variables with all the code in `A` to `Z` globals set in `profile.ijs`.
-Some limits on the `mac-arm64` version as they don't directly `make` such a `libj.so` equivelent.
+Some limits on the `mac-arm64` version as they don't directly `make` such a `libj.so` equivalent.

 With a bit of planning this might be a nice module.
 I'm imagining something like time, polyphony and some other control CV for indexing the `J` arrays returned.
-Of course it will be a bit inefficient as parsing and stringifying floats might be quite division intensive.
+Of course it will be a bit inefficient as parsing and stringified floats might be quite division intensive.
 But, the goal is to make the change over between arrays synchronous in some fashion.

 ## So `KRTPluginJ` Then

 The starting repository is here.
 Not much done yet apart from [planning](https://github.com/jackokring/jqt-chromebook-arm/blob/libj-wrapper/README.md) how it will work, and what front panelage might be needed.
-It has to be external to the `KRTPluginA` which has a MIT licence as `J` is all GPL3.
+It has to be external to the `KRTPluginA` which has a MIT license as `J` is all GPL3.
 Also it might only be self build DIY and not in the library.

 The `Make` process works making a package, but this has yet to contain the right module code.
-Looking into `efsw` for file watching changees.
+Looking into `efsw` for file watching changes.
 Also I made it build `j` from source and install emacs through `sudo apt`.
 Careful, it's not the `master` or `main` branch.
 I think I might leave that for a clone of my first `j` build.

 Great, I found the `-Wno-attributes` FLAGS option.
 Cool, now I don't have to see warning about `Int24` go by.
 I might just commit it to prevent overwriting it on a possible future `git pull --rebase` of the rack source.

-Decided on the panels of prime number HP, with an auto select depending on the number of control lanes or collumns selected.
+Decided on the panels of prime number HP, with an auto select depending on the number of control lanes or columns selected.
 I'm going for a nice cyan kind of blue.
-Next up is somekind of control scheme match.
+Next up is some kind of control scheme match.
 Then some back port planning for `KRTPluginA/Z` to complete it, and bring a closure.
 I'm not sure if I'll facelift `A`.

-From now on all `KRTPluginJ` suff will be [here](KRTPluginJ.md) as this keeps this page more generic to `KRTPluginA` and the general process and news of rack devewlopments.
+From now on all `KRTPluginJ` stuff will be [here](KRTPluginJ.md) as this keeps this page more generic to `KRTPluginA` and the general process and news of rack developments.

 # Latest